H. pylori in the Stomach: A Cancer Risk

 Helicobacter pylori is a type of gut bacteria that infects the lining of the stomach.
 It is transmitted or spread via oral-oral or fecal-oral route.
 Many people catch the bug through contaminated food and water.
 Parent-child transmission is common and many acquire the infection during childhood.

-- Helicobacter pylori is one of the strongest risk factors for certain types of stomach (gastric) cancer
+- Helicobacter pylori is one of the strongest risk factors for certain types of stomach (or gastric) cancer

 - Eradication of H. pylori using antibiotics can significantly reduce the risk of developing stomach cancer